Skip to main content

 PACKAGE_PATHThe package file path on the host (if available).

-VERSION_INSTALLEDThe current version of the affected package.
+VERSION_INSTALLEDThe current version of the affected package or Windows application.

-FIXED_VERSIONThe fixed version of the affected package.
+FIXED_VERSIONThe fixed version of the affected package or Windows application.

 EXTERNAL_IPThe external IP of the host (if applicable).